valschmidt/pgnuplot/README.md

 # pgnuplot

-pgnuplot.pl is a front end script to add functionality to gnuplot.
+pgnuplot.pl is a front end script to add on-the-fly functionality to gnuplot.
 ------------------------------------------------------------------

 Here is an example to illustrate: